 115.11 (b) - Agency policy 3400, explains the agency employs an upper-level, agency wide PREA Coordinator and designates a PREA Compliance Manager for each facility.
 The PREA Coordinator position reports directly to the Chief Deputy Secretary of Professional Standards, Policy and Planning, and this position is documented in the agency organizational chart as an upper level PREA Director position.
 The interview with the PREA Coordinator indicated enough time and authority to develop, implement, and oversee efforts to comply with the PREA Standards.
 The PREA Coordinator explained the duties and responsibilities associated with the position, direct communication with leadership staff, and confirmed the agency support toward improving the sexual safety of the facility.
+The agency also employs regional PREA Coordinator positions that are assigned to each separate region of the agency and are assigned to a specific number of facilities for each coordinator.

 115.11 (c) - The PREA Compliance Manager reports directly to the facility Warden and communicates with the agency wide PREA Coordinator.
-This position is in the facility organizational chart as the Case Manager.
-There is a total of 1 agency wide PREA Coordinator that reports to the agency Chief Deputy Secretary of Professional Standards, Policy and Planning, and 55 agencies wide PREA Compliance Managers.
+This position is in the facility organizational chart as the Associate Warden I. There is a total of 1 agency wide PREA Director that reports to the agency Chief Deputy Secretary of Professional Standards, Policy, and Planning, and 55 agencies wide PREA Compliance Managers.
 The interview with the PREA Compliance Manager indicated enough time and authority to develop, implement, and oversee efforts to comply with the PREA Standards.
 The PREA Compliance Manager explained the duties and responsibilities associated with the position, direct communication with leadership staff, and confirmed the agency support toward improving the sexual safety of the facility.

 Conclusion: Interviews conducted with the PREA Coordinator and the PREA Compliance Manager confirmed enough time and authority to develop, implement, and oversee the efforts toward PREA compliance.
 Communication between this auditor, PREA Coordinator, and the PREA Compliance Manager was professional, timely, and deeply knowledgeable.
 Interviews conducted with staff, offenders, volunteers, and contractors indicated knowledge regarding the facilities zero tolerance policy toward all forms of sexual abuse and sexual harassment.
 The PREA Coordinator and the PREA Compliance Manager were always accessible throughout the auditing process, responded to emails and phone calls immediately, and provided adequate responses during the on-site review.
 The auditor confirmed an agency policy mandating zero tolerance of all forms of sexual abuse and sexual harassment.
 The facility has a documented implementation plan outlining the facilities approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
-The Caldwell Correctional Center is fully compliant with this standard.
+The Davidson Correctional Center is fully compliant with this standard.